-Rex focuses on venture and growth investments in internet, media, and consumer software.
-He’s particularly interested in online communication, creators, and digital economies.
+Rex focuses on venture and growth investments in consumer, creator, and crypto companies.
+He’s particularly interested in online communication, Gen Z, web3, and digital economies.

 Prior to Index, Rex worked at Airtable, a no-code platform letting anyone create with software.
 Previously, Rex was an investor at TPG Growth and The Rise Fund, TPG’s global growth equity and social impact funds, where he oversaw the launch of TPG’s impact measurement tool at the World Economic Forum.
 He has run creator marketing for Calm and worked on social innovation policy for the California Governor’s Office.

 Rex graduated summa cum laude and Phi Beta Kappa from Dartmouth College with a B.A. in Economics.
 He was a Knight-Hennessy Scholar at Stanford University, where he pursued an M.B.A from the Stanford Graduate School of Business and an M.A. in Education from the Stanford Graduate School of Education.
 Rex writes Digital Native, a weekly blog about consumer technology.

 How did your love of film lead to a passion for consumer technology?

 REX – As a kid, I was lucky enough to star in a movie that my dad made.
 While I'm sorry to say that my film career never took off (let's just say, I wasn't exactly an Oscar contender), I fell in love with media, content, and storytelling.
 I grew up memorizing box office numbers and Billboard charts, which morphed into a fascination with internet culture.
 I approach investing through the lens of how people and technology intersect.
 People are spending time in new ways: they're creating content, gaming, livestreaming, socializing in virtual worlds.
 The pandemic compressed decades of behavior change into months.
 The companies created today will define the next generation of culture.

 How does your experience as an online creator influence how you invest in the creator economy?